hfung4/pydata-docker-tutorial/model-deploy/README.md

     - [ 209.09959979]

   - The way we are running the model right now is mostly to do testing (still treat this as "dev", I am just testing my deployment)
   - I will deploy the model after testing it to AWS for example.
-The docker container will be a template for a EC2 that I will spin up and continuously run the flask app and serving my model predictions.
+The docker container will be a template for a EC2 that I will spin up and continuously run the flask app and serve my model predictions.
 The logs of the app etc... will be written/stored in S3.